tijlleenders/ZinZen/README.md

-## ZinZen: a platform for planning your purpose(s).
+## ZinZen®: a platform for planning your purpose(s).

-[ZinZen](https://ZinZen.me) gives you the peace of mind to live in the now by making sure that:
+[ZinZen®](https://ZinZen.me) gives you the peace of mind to live in the now by making sure that:

 - your life is on track with your priorities/goals
 - your planning calendar is realistic